virtualansoftware/doculan-tutorials/docs/E_Sign/bulk-mail.md

 # How to Send Bulk Mail in Doculan?

 This guide explains how to send **bulk e-sign documents** to multiple recipients at once.
-Bulk e-sign helps automate sending the same contract or form (like NDAs, consent forms, or offer letters) to many users simultaneously — each receiving their own personalized copy.
+Bulk e-sign helps automate sending the same contract or form (like NDAs, consent forms, or offer letters) to many users simultaneously Ã¢â‚¬â€ each receiving their own personalized copy.

 ---